eirbjo/jdk/nested-jars.md

 ## Non-Goals

-1. It is not to change `javac` to allow nested jar files being used as libraries on the class or module path.
+1. It is not a goal to change `javac` to allow nested jar files being used as libraries on the class or module path.
 2. It is not a goal to support arbitrary levels of nesting in `URLClassLoader`, `ModuleFinder` or `jlink`.
 A single level of nesting is sufficient to support the